tomaszj/dotfiles/README.md

 * Set (short for now) of git aliases, set up by script
     * git hist - for easy and human-readable git history
     * git ci - usual alias for git commit
-    * git ci - usual alias for git checkout
+    * git co - usual alias for git checkout
     * git st - git status
 * tmux config
     * includes a fix for colour scheme in Vim